betterscientificsoftware/bssw.io/Articles/ShortArticles/PullRequestSizeConsiderations-wikized.md

 (or using something like CodeStriker,<sup>[23]</sup> designed specifically for code review) which often even included emailing around patchfiles.

 Finally, it is worth pointing out that many commercial companies, including Google, don't use formal branching mechanisms to manage code review.
-Of course, they still engage in code review but do so by other means.
-Instead of using branches, Google keep's everything merged on a single, monolithic line of development<sup>[24]</sup>
-(e.g. *trunk* or *mainline*).
-In portions of the code base in transition, both new and old code paths commonly exist simultaneously, controlled by conditional flags, a practice that is highly conducive to incorporating large changes in small, incremental pieces.
+Instead, they practice incremental mainline trunk-based development with mostly small change-sets that are reviewed and merged into the mainline <sup>[24]</sup>.
+With Google, most new features and changes in behavior are managed this way by incrementally adding new code in many small updates to the mainline over time and conditional flags are used to switch between the current code/behavior and the new code/behavior.
+(This also facilitates A/B experiments to evaluate new code and approaches being developed.)
+The exception are large automated refactorings (i.e. changes that do not add new behavior or change existing behavior) that can touch hundreds to thousands of files at one time and create large change-sets.
+These are not typically performed by adding new code and using conditional flags.

 <br>